What is Parang?

 Introduction

 In this short introduction, I will explore the various elements of Trinidadian parang.
-First, here are some attempts to define parang by local cultural scholars...
+First, here are some attempts to describe parang by local scholars...

-To synthesize, parang is the act of merrymaking, music, dance, and food typical of the Hispanic community of Trinidad.
-While it is most actively performed during the Christmas season, parang (in its reference to music, dance and food) is also used in other festivals and ceremonies throughout the year.
-The most notable of these are the Santa Rosa Festival at the end of August, the velorio del cruz (or cross-wake), and the Seyboucan festival in May.
-In Trinidadian vernacular, parang is a signifier of "Spanish" or Hispanic-derived culture on the whole, in a similar fashion to "East Indian music" or "Chinese music".
-While its meanings are multifaceted and sometimes fuzzy, I will attempt to give some framework to the tradition(s) in their local contexts.
+In summary, parang is the staged act of merrymaking, music, dance, and food typical of the Spanish Creole community of Trinidad.
+While it is most actively performed during the Christmas season, parang (also used as a general reference to Spanish Creole music) is also used in other festivals and ceremonies throughout the year.
+The most notable of these are the Santa Rosa Festival at the end of August, the velorio del cruz (or cross-wake), and the Sebucan festival in May.
+In Trinidadian vernacular, parang is a signifier of "Spanish" or Hispanic-derived culture on the whole, in a similar fashion to "East Indian music" or "Chinese music," however the history of Spanish Creole culture in Trinidad also includes Amerindian mixing, Venezuelan migrations and “cocoa panyol” (or plantation Spanish) village communities.
+While parang's performance and references are multifaceted and historically/culturally complex, I will attempt to give some framework to the tradition(s) in their local contexts.

 Back to top